the-modem-distro/pinephone_modem_sdk/docs/AT_INTERFACE.md

 Handled by can be
  * DSP: Handled by the ADSP firmware with no interaction from the userspace
  * Userspace: Handled only by the userspace
- * Both: Handled by the ADSP first, then notified to the userspace via IPC
+ * Userspace+DSP: Handled by the ADSP first, then notified to the userspace via IPC

 Implemented can be
  * Yes: The command is implemented and should be working
  * No: The command is not implemented
  * Dummy: The command blindly responds OK to whatever value you send, but won't do anything
+ * WIP: Work in progress

 | Command | Description | Handled by | Implemented |
 | ------- |:-----------:|:----------:| -----------:|